Antonio Nafarrete: Commanding General of the Philippine Army

 On 31 July 2025, Nafarrete was named as the new Commanding General of the Philippine Army (CGPA) and replaced Lieutenant General Roy Galido, who is retiring after ending his two-year fixed term.
 During his assumption speech, Nafarrete highlights his command's focus on human capital development, and emphasized the importance of every soldier.
 Nafarrete's five-point command guidance tackles on personnel, morale, physical & mental well-being, education, and finances, while also continuing the army's modernization programs through the procurement of new systems and modern hardware to enhance the army's overall capabilities.
 During his term as the CGPA, Nafarrete initiated plans to integrate drones in the army's external defense operations and expand the usage of drone warfare in the army's defense doctrine to all units ranging from both active and reserve units, and highlighted the usage of drones in the modern battlefield, citing the successful usage of drones for various military operations on the Russian invasion of Ukraine.
-Nafarrete also expanded the integration and training of the army reserve units with regular army units to sustain the army's capabilities and professional development.
+Nafarrete also expanded the integration and training of the army reserve units with regular army units to sustain the army's capabilities, interoperability, and professional development, while also increasing support measures on the developments on both the Reserve Officers’ Training Corps (ROTC) and the Total Defense Force Concept.

+Nafarrete also laid out proposals to upgrade the present Army Artillery Regiment (AAR) to the Army Artillery Command (AAC), which will allow the Army to increase its abilities aside from the current short to long-ranged howitzers and mortar systems currently in service, and laid out procurement plans for medium-ranged weapons systems and ground-based air defense systems, which includes both gun-based and missile-based systems.
+The plan could also allow the AFP Strategic Command to lay out plans for procuring long-ranged weapons systems.

+Chief of Staff of the AFP

+On 21 July 2026, Nafarrete assumed command as the Chief of Staff of the Armed Forces of the Philippines and replaced General Romeo Brawner Jr., who served as the first AFP Chief to complete his three-year fixed term under Republic Act 11939.
+In his assumption speech, Nafarrete stated that the AFP is entering a "critical phase" as it shifts from internal defense to external defense operations.
+Nafarrete also vowed to strengthen the country's territorial defense and further implement the Comprehensive Archipelagic Defense Concept (CADC), while also strengthening partnership with like-minded nations and preserve the gains made against insurgency and terrorism.
+He also added that he will continue investing in human capital to the modernization programs in order to build a fully integrated and capable defense network.